Mimieam/Sublime-Maze/README.md

 To start the maze :

-  Step 1: Open a new Tab (Important!)
+  Step 1: Open a new Window not just a Tab (**Important!** - your key binding will not work correctly in the window in which the game is lunched)

   Step 2: Go to `Tool>Command Palette` and select `Maze Game: Start` or use the shortcut `[SHIFT]+[ALT]+[M]`